hallamlab/lighting_system_design_2024/README.md

 ## How to Cite
 Please cite this repository and associated publication as follows:
 > Noonan, A.J.C., Cameron, P.M.N., Dofher, K., Sukkasam, N., Liu, T., Rönn, L., Monshupanee, T., and Hallam, S.J.
-(Year).
+(2025).
 An automated high-throughput lighting system for screening photosynthetic microorganisms in plate-based formats.
-[Repository Name/DOI]